MichaelWehar/Propositional-Theorem-Enumerator/README.md

 Information on coNP: https://en.wikipedia.org/wiki/Co-NP-complete

 The problem of factoring an integer is in coNP.
-This suggests that in some sense, the tautology problem is harder than factoring.
+This suggests that the tautology problem might be harder than factoring.

 (2) A probabilistic version of this enumerator was used to create hard instance benchmarks for the tautology problem.